 We always will exalt the names of God and Christ.
-This selflessness will come natural to us, the narcissism in our personality having been completely destroyed.
+This selflessness will come naturally to us, the narcissism in our personality having been completely destroyed.

 Sing to the Lord, for he has done glorious things; let this be known to all the world.
 (Isaiah 12:5)

-You know, when we first, perhaps as a young person, look at the narrow way of the cross, and compare it with the broad highway on which the world is rushing by, seeming to enjoy itself, we wonder what we should do; which way we should go.
+Perhaps as a young person, when we first look at the narrow way of the cross, and compare it with the broad highway on which the world is rushing by, seeming to enjoy itself, we wonder what we should do, which way we should go.
 Those of us who, as I, have been blessed enough to choose the thorns and briars of the narrow way, find one day that we indeed have made the correct choice.